DavithkbY/sanity-plugin-media-i18n/README.md

 #### Manage and organise your assets

+- **Support for translatable fields like title, description and alt text**
 - Support for batch uploads with drag and drop support
 - Edit text fields native to Sanity's asset documents, such as `title`, `description`, `altText` and `originalFilename`
 - View asset metadata and a limited subset of EXIF data, if present